Conedy/Conedy/documentation/nodes.rst

 ode
 ++++++++++++++++
+Ordinary differential equations.
 The ``dynamics`` field should define the derivative ``dxdt`` as function of the current state ``x``.
 Numerical integration algorithms are provided by the GNU Scientific Library (GSL).
 At the moment only those algorithms are supported, which make no use of the Jacobian.
 In the Python-script a specific stepping function can be choosen by setting ``gslOdeNode_stepType`` to one of the following values:

 - ``gsl_odeiv_step_rk2``
 - ``gsl_odeiv_step_rk4``